caprica64/lambda-poc/README.md

-# lambda-poc
-Lambda with docker container PoC
+# Simple Lambda function on container with node.js